-- AThe only activities exempt from review under the standards of review in Article 2s 3, 4, and 5, as may be applicable, are the following: - a.
-Alteration to or addition of mailboxes, flowerboxes, flags, or other similar removable decorative features. - Change in paint color, except when the painting of brick, stone or other masonry is proposed. - The installation of security devices, such as control panels, touch key plates, mirrors, cameras, and peepholes. - Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, when the placement is not on the primary facade; - e.
-General maintenance and repair of structures (including but not limited to the following: scraping and repainting, caulking and weather-stripping, and the replacement of materials when the materials will look the same when viewed from the public realmare being replaced in kind with no changes); - f.
+1. The only activities exempt from review under Articles 3, 4, and 5, as may be applicable, are the following:

+- a.
+Alteration to or addition of mailboxes, flowerboxes, flags, or other similar removable decorative features. - b.
+Change in paint color, except when the painting of brick, stone or other masonry is proposed. - c.
+The installation of security devices, such as control panels, touch key plates, mirrors, cameras, and peepholes. - d.
+Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, when the placement is not on the primary facade; - General maintenance and repair of structures (including but not limited to the following: scraping and repainting, caulking and weather-stripping, and the replacement of materials when the materials will look the same when viewed from the public realm); - f.
 Alteration or replacement of existing non-historic gutters, downspouts, storm windows, conduit, venting or other non-original features which already exist and are required for the operation and physical health of the building and do not significantly alter the building or compromise historic features or character-defining elements on the structure (subject to the determination of the Planning Department).